onap/integration/docs/docs_vFW_CNF_CDS.rst

 In this case login is empty as the secret is dedicated to root user.

 Postman collection setup
 ++++++++++++++++++++++++

 In this demo we have on purpose created all manual ONAP preparation steps (which in real life are automated) by using Postman so it will be clear what exactly is needed.
 Some of the steps like AAI population is automated by Robot scripts in other ONAP demos (**./demo-k8s.sh onap init**) and Robot script could be used for many parts also in this demo.
-Later when this demo is fully automated we probably update also Robot scripts to support this demo.

 Postman collection is used also to trigger instantiation using SO APIs.